patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/tabs/tabs.md

 ### Default tabs

 Default tabs do not have any borders, other than the bottom line to distinguish between a selected tab, a hovered over tab, and a non-active tab.
+They can be formatted as standard or filled.
+Filled tabs stretch to fit the width of the container that they are placed in.

-Is it recommended to use these tabs over other tab types for top page header tabs or tabs nested within components.
+Is it recommended to use these tabs over other tab types in most cases - specifically for top page header tabs or tabs nested within components.

 <img src="./img/default-tabs.png" alt="Default tabs ex" width="1500"/>

-Default tabs can be formatted as standard or filled.
-Filled tabs stretch to fit the width of the container that they are placed in.

 ### Boxed tabs